-- 1. 40:9-14 humanity doesn't have the power or authority and thus cannot restrain evil or wickedness.
-Job's accusation of God's injustice challenges Sovereign right to enforce justice in His own way.
+- 1. 40:6-7 God repeats this earlier chastisement of Job of 38:2-3. - 2.
+40:9-14 humanity doesn't have the power or authority and thus cannot restrain evil or wickedness.
+Job's accusation of God's injustice challenges God's Sovereign right to enforce justice in His own way.
 Just because we don't understand doesn't mean that God doesn't have a plan.
 God sees the bigger picture and has the power to enforce His will.
-Humanity doesn't have the unlimited power or authority of imposing a utopian rule over creation... being part of sin-cursed earth our best efforts will always be flawed. - 2.
+Humanity doesn't have the unlimited power or

+- authority of imposing a utopian rule over creation... being part of sin-cursed earth our best efforts will always be flawed. - 3.
 41:1-33 the fantastic monsters Behemoth and Leviathan represent the proud wicked leaders who impose their will on a vulnerable majority.
 Hitler, Stalin, Pol Pot and so many others are examples of rulers who rule through intimidation and destruction.
 Because our sense of justice is flawed, we cannot impose perfect justice... only God can accomplish this.
-The promise of Jesus' millennial rein is Messiah's ability to create a Garden on sin-cursed earth, whereas Satan caused destruction and desolation. - [see Biblical Literacy/Bible Survey/Apocalypse/Eschatology] - 3.
+The promise of Jesus' millennial rein is the promise of Messiah's ability to create a Garden on sin-cursed earth, where Satan caused destruction and desolation. - [see Biblical Literacy/Bible Survey/Apocalypse/Eschatology] - 4.
 In Summation in Job God does not solve the problem of Theodicy [the question of God's justice in light of human suffering].
-Instead God reveals that evil and disorder and their resultant sufferings imposed on humanity have a restricted place within the fabric of creation.
+Instead God reveals that evil and disorder and their resultant sufferings on humanity have a restricted place within the fabric of creation.
 It is understood that this is beyond human understanding or control.
 Humanity must come to terms with the party determinant/partly indeterminate character of the world without denying God's goodness and justice.

-iii.
+iv.
 42:1-6 - Job's Confession:

-- 1. Job confesses his own ignorance about God's ultimate plan and of God's Sovereign right to do with His creation what He knows to be best.
+- Job confesses his own ignorance about God's ultimate plan and of God's Sovereign right to do with His creation what He knows to be best.
 Ultimately the question of understanding can only be resolved by trust. - 2.
-Before this experience, Job knew about God's omnipotence, but failed to realize that evil was actually part of God's plan. - 3.
-Job's take away humanity may serve God through suffering in mystery being confident that while evil may be allowed to occur, it ultimately is subservient to God's Goodness.
+Before this experience, Job knew about God's omnipotence, but failed to realize the entirety of God's plan.
+Evil is restrained but not eliminated.
+Boundaries for evil have been set on Fallen earth, but evil won't be eliminated until Messiah ushers in the New Age. - 3.
+Job's take away humanity may serve God through suffering being confident that while evil may be allowed to occur, it ultimately is restrained and subservient to God's Goodness.